 SQL Server Database Naming Conventions

-There will be many tables inside databases, and many users are working on various tables.
+Many tables will be inside databases, and many users are working on various tables.
 So if you follow a naming convention, that can help you find the required table and helps in efficient database management.

 Here are some of the key points to remember for Naming Conventions: